Traveling Solo? There's a Hiking Group Waiting For You

 Henry David Thoreau once observed, “The man who goes alone can start today; but he who travels with another must wait until that other is ready, and it may be a long time before they get off.”
 Now, over 150 years later, so many contemporary travelers are planning and embarking on their own adventures that the trend has its own name: solo travel.
 What are the benefits of solo travel?
 What are these independent adventurers discovering on their explorations?

 It is no longer an oddity to encounter solo travelers on a group outdoor adventure.
-To the contrary, the diverse backgrounds and experiences of solo travelers bring an energy most welcome on any hiking or backpacking tour.
+In fact, women's group hiking trips have become a popular option for solo female travelers seeking both personal growth and shared connection on the trail.
+The diverse backgrounds and experiences they bring add an energy most welcome on any hiking or backpacking tour.

 Share This Post